ecosensors/Paperless-Raspberry-Pi5/README.md

 Then
 * 1 System option
 * S4 hostname
-* Give an host name
+* Give an host name to your Raspberry device

-When the Pi ask you to reboot, say YES
+When the Raspberry asks you to reboot, say YES

 From that point, all other steps can be performed from your MacBook terminal

-Connect to your raspberry
+Connect to your raspberry (I am performing those steps with a Macbook)
 ```
 ssh username@pi_hostname.local
 ```

 and run the following commands

 ```